zcrayman/tut-rest/4/README.md

     	RestTemplate template = new RestTemplate();

-Here you're setting up an initial Spring `RESTTemplate`.
+Here you're setting up an initial Spring `RestTemplate`.
 You've created some initial HTTP Headers that set the content type to JSON and set the accept header also to JSON in anticipation of receiving JSON in the response.

 Next you prepare an `HTTPEntity` to contain the request that you'll submit to your service: